Anthony Pugliese

 Anthony V. Pugliese III is an American real estate developer and pop culture collector.
 He is the chairman and founder of The Pugliese Company, a real estate and business development company.
 The Pugliese Company is known best for its proposed development of Destiny, a 61-square-mile eco-sustainable city spanning 41,000 acres that was named one of the 16 founding projects of the Climate Positive Development program by the Clinton Climate Initiative.

-Pugliese is also known for his pop culture collectibles that have included the James Bond 007 Aston Martin DB5, the hat of the Wicked Witch of the West from the Wizard of Oz, and the gun that Jack Ruby used to kill Lee Harvey Oswald.
+Pugliese is also known for his pop culture collectibles that have included the James Bond 007 Aston Martin DB5, the hat of the Wicked Witch of the West from the Wizard of Oz, and the Colt revolver that Jack Ruby used to kill Lee Harvey Oswald.

 Early life and business activities

 Since the 1970s, Pugliese and The Pugliese Company have designed condos, office buildings, and self-storage units.
 The first of four children, Pugliese wanted to be an actor when he entered Arts High School in Newark, N.J.
 When the school dropped its drama class, Pugliese studied art and design instead.
 Lacking money for college, Anthony teamed up with his father to start a swimming-pool business.
 By age 21, Pugliese had designed a pool that incorporated natural landscaping elements and looked more like a lake than a swimming pool, creating the Pugliese Natural Look Pool.
 The success of his family business allowed Pugliese to move into real estate, purchasing undervalued properties in New Jersey, and eventually Florida.
 Throughout the years Pugliese has won numerous awards for his commercial developments such as the Crystal Corporate Center in Boca Raton, and the development of the Pineapple Grove district in Delray Beach, Florida.
 Pugliese has also expanded his business forays into the world of art, motion picture cinema, and technology.
 In 1993 Anthony founded Safe & Secure Self Storage which provides self-storage services to Bergen County, New Jersey.
 Shortly after founding Safe & Secure Self Storage, Anthony founded Automated Self Storage, which focused on the robotic automation of the self-storage industry.